 Here are numerous providers on the further training market.
 Besides training by external providers, in-company further training is also widespread practice in Germany.
-The best thing to do is first of all to clarify with your manager whether you are entitled to further training in the company.
+The best thing to do is to first clarify with your manager whether you are entitled to further training inside the company.

 If your company does not offer in-company further training, or if it does include a suitable course, you have the possibility of consulting an external provider.
 There is a large selection of further training institutes in Germany both for in-company and external training: (private) universities, trade corporations and chambers of trade and industry, (private) training institutes and also adult education centres (Volkshochschulen).
 Note that training courses by external providers can be costly.
 Compare course content and the prices of the different providers before deciding.

 Tip: Before engaging an external provider, enquire about further training offers in your company.

 inding the right further training provider is no simple matter.
 Importantly, you must be able to be confident of their quality and that the course content coincides with your learning objectives.
 The certification of the provider is also important.
 Particularly in the case of external providers, you should make sure that they are continuously inspected and are state-approved.
 Recognised quality certification includes, for example:

 - AZAV – “Recognition and Authorisation Ordinance for the Promotion of Employment

 - DIN EN ISO 9000ff – Guideline of the German Institute for Standardisation